-The company also fits a tiredness detection system as standard, as well as lane-departure warning and traffic-sign recognition.
+The company also fits a driver fatigue warning as standard, as well as lane-departure warning and traffic-sign recognition.
 This last item uses a camera to scan for signs, before displaying them on the i-Cockpit.
 Much like the i-Cockpit sat-nav display, this saves you having to search for pertinent information on the move.

 These systems are also standard on the smaller Peugeot 3008, which scored the full five stars when Euro NCAP assessed it.
-We reckon it’s fair to assume the mechanically similar 5008 will fare just as well if it’s tested for crashworthiness.
+Euro NCAP states that the mechanically similar 5008 will fare just as well for crashworthiness.